 Six Surf Book Recommendations

-With summer beach days just around the corner, we all tend to grab the same old weathered book on our shelf that we've read five too many times.
+With summer beach days here, we all tend to grab the same old weathered book on our shelf that we've read five too many times.
 When the waves are too big or too small, or you just want to grab a beer and have some peace and quiet, here are six epic surf book recommendations to help you pass the time.

 Barbarian Days by William Finnegan: The Winner of the 2016 Pulitzer Prize for Autobiography, Barbarian Days is a must read for surfers and non-surfers alike.
 The problem with most surf memoirs is balance.
 Waves, pursuit, lust, and bad decisions that lead to good tales are components of all surf memoirs worth their salt, but few do nearly as good of a job as Finnegan in presenting a polished picture of a surfer’s total living experience.
 Recalling stories and relaying visceral emotion certainly requires some literary skill, but Finnegan clarifies and articulates the murky waters of internal experience in a manner that only the most skilled authors can accomplish.